APY/APYDataGridBundle/README.md

 What is DataGridBundle?
 -----

-datagrid for Symfony2 highly inspired by Zfdatagrid and Magento Grid
+datagrid for Symfony2 highly inspired by Zfdatagrid and Magento Grid but not compatible

-todo:

- - exports: xml, excel, pdf ... - later
- - theme support like Symfony\Bridge\Twig\Extension - done but wil be changed a bit
- - ajax support

 if you want to help or change any part according your needs im open to any idea, just create PR or open issue ticket

 Compatibility
 -----

-Symfony - 2.0+
+Symfony - 2.0+ and will follow stable releases

 Usage - routes
 -----